Papabyte/Byteduino/README.md

 #### Get started
 ##### Installation
-git clone or unpack this github into the Arduino libraries folder.
+Search for Byteduino in Arduino library manager and install the last version.

 ##### External libraries
-Some external libraries are required.
-You can add them to your Arduino IDE through the libraries manager.
+Some external libraries are required, you have to add them to your Arduino IDE through the library manager:

  - **ArduinoJson** by Benoit Blanchon version 5.13.2 (not compatible with version 6!)
  - **micro-ecc** by Kenneth MacKay version 1.0.0